regu0005/swift-doors-open-ottawa/README.md

 ## Contributing

-I welcome contributions to this project.
-Please feel free to fork the repository and submit a pull request with your improvements.
+Contributions to this project are welcome.
+Feel free to fork the repository, make your improvements, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License